What is rotational training?

 - Development of a wide range of skills: Rotational training allows employees to gain experience and knowledge in different areas, which can help to develop a diverse skill set.

-- Career advancement: Rotational training can help employees to identify areas where they excel and can help them to advance their careers.
+- Career advancement: Rotational training can help employees to identify areas where they excel.
+Organizations with strong talent acquisition strategies use rotational programs to develop internal promotion pipelines.

 - Understanding of the organization: Rotational training gives employees the opportunity to gain a better understanding of the organization as a whole, including its culture, operations and goals.